COVID-19: Frequently asked questions

 Below are links to some useful resources:

-Everyone in the UK aged 16 and over is eligible to receive the vaccine for free – this includes EU and international students.
+Everyone in the UK aged five and over is eligible to receive the vaccine for free – including EU and international students.
+If necessary, you can have your vaccine doses at different locations.

 According to the government website, the following vaccines are recognised in the UK: Moderna, Oxford/AstraZeneca, Pfizer/BioNTech, Janssen, Sinovac-CoronaVac, Sinopharm Beijing and Covaxin.
 Formulations of these vaccines, such as AstraZeneca Covishield, AstraZeneca Vaxzevria and Moderna Takeda, also qualify as approved vaccines.